cyoon2000/play-fileupload/README.md

 1. A FileReadActor is created upon upload, reads file line by line, send each line of text as a String message to a MasterActor
 (For consistent performance, only first N lines of the file is being read for tag generation.)
 2. A MasterActor reads the message, maps the words, reduces the words and finally does an inmemory aggregation of the result.
-3. All event is non-blocking message flow.
-After the FileReadActor completing send the String message to the MasterActor, FileReadActor send CountResult message to the MasterActor demanding the result, and this CountResult will be populated by MasterActor(AggregateActor) and delivered back to FileReadActor.
+3. Non-blocking message flow - After the FileReadActor completing sending the file content(fist N lines) to the MasterActor, FileReadActor sleeps for N(1) second(s), then demands the result by sending CountResult message to the MasterActor.
+Upon receiving CountResult, MasterActor(AggregateActor) populate the CountResult with the aggregated result, send it back to FileReadActor.
-4. When FileReadActor receives the CountResult back, it persist the tag as JSON String in DB accordingly.
+4. When the FileReadActor receives the CountResult (tags) back from MasterActor, it persist the results as JSON String in DB accordingly.

 ## Considerations for future improvements ##
 1. Backend (download file) - downloading to InputStream instead of temporary File?